-In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses," to require the measurement of expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions and reasonable forecasts.
+In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses", to require the measurement of expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions and reasonable forecasts.
 The ASU will be effective for us for interim and annual periods beginning January 1, 2020.
-Therefore, we plan to further evaluate the anticipated impact of the adoption of this ASU on our consolidated financial statements in future periods.
+We have began to further evaluate the anticipated impact of the adoption of this ASU on our consolidated financial statements and do not believe the adoption will have a material impact.